Mary C. Vargas

 Ms. Vargas is committed to ensuring full and equal access for all individuals.
 She has litigated cases pursuant to the Americans with Disabilities Act and the Rehabilitation Act throughout the United States in federal and state courts.

 Ms. Vargas also represents women who are denied access to reproductive care and coverage.
 She has successfully obtained full coverage of late term abortion claims through insurance appeals.
 She also speaks nationally on issues including women in law, movement building, discrimination, pain, food allergies and anaphylaxis, and reproductive rights.
 Ms. Vargas is a co-founder of and blogger for the Allergy Law Project.

 Prior to joining Stein & Vargas, LLP, Ms. Vargas was a staff attorney with the National Association of the Deaf.
 Ms. Vargas was a 1998 Skadden Fellow and a 1994 Truman Scholar.
 Ms. Vargas was the 2010 recipient of the Advocacy for People with Pain Award from the American Academy of Pain Management.
 She wrote for the American Bar Association, Mental and Physical Disability Law Reporter.

 Ms. Vargas obtained a B.S. in deaf education from the College of New Jersey, and a J.D. from the University of Connecticut, School of Law.
 While in law school, she was appointed to the Client Advocacy Board and served as student director of the Yale Law School, Advocacy for Persons with Disabilities Clinic.

-Ms. Vargas is a member of the bars in Connecticut and Maryland.
+Ms. Vargas is a member of the bars in Connecticut, Maryland, and Pennsylvania.
 She associates with local counsel around the country in bringing cases of special importance to individuals with disabilities.